Both Lotus and Daisy Ductless Modules will Block Wildfire Smoke from entering a Breathing Zone be it home, office, or classroom

 - Super clean MERV 14-15 filtered outdoor air is delivered into the breathing zone to pressurize the breathing zone.

-- Once inside, clean breathing zone air is pushed to the out of doors through all cracks and leaky seals forcing smokey air to move away from the leaky seals and cracks instead of being sucked in.
+- Once inside, clean breathing zone air gently pushes to the out of doors through all cracks and leaky seals forcing smokey air to move away from the leaky seals and cracks instead of being sucked in.

-- However, wind can create higher outdoor pressures at certain locations and overpower breathing zone pressurization.allowing smokey air to enter into exterior wall cavities.
-Fortunately,breathing zone pressurization can dilute the smokey air ias it enters into the wall cavities before it can reach the breathing zone.
+- However, wind can create higher outdoor pressures at certain locations and overpower breathing zone pressurization, allowing smokey air to enter into exterior wall cavities.
+Fortunately, breathing zone pressurization can often dilute the smokey air as it enters into the exterior wall cavities before it can reach the breathing zone.

 This is how the WildFire Smoke Blocker installs:

-4″ sheet metal duct is available at Lowes and Home improvement storest.
+4″ sheet metal duct is available at Lowes and Home improvement stores.
 It can be cut to 10-17″ length depending upon the thickness of the wall through which it must pass.
-A slight flare may be created by rubbing a round tool like a screwdriver shaft around and around the open end to flare it slightly to facilitate insertion of Type III filter from out-of-doors.
+The tight seal HDPE filter holder will accept insertion of Type III filter from out-of-doors.
 The duct should be sealed in place with duct mastic, a high strength, permanent caulk formulated for similar purposes.
 The STI intumescent fire protection belt is secured in place within the metal duct using supplied adhesive.

 - A flexible, insulated duct may be connected to the galvanized duct and fed to a Red Zephyr variable speed, 12 volt fan located inside the home.

-- Use aluminum foil tape to secure airtight connections.
+- Use aluminum foil tape (UL Rated) to secure airtight connections.
 Do not use fabric or plastic tape (duct or duck tape)